Skip to cookie consent Skip to main content

 If you cannot get to the emergency department, call 9-1-1.

 • COVID-19: If you test positive for COVID-19, treatment options are available.
-Learn more about these options on our website.
+Learn more about these options.

 • Flu: Treatment options for flu are available, especially for those who are at higher risk for severe flu.
 See the CDC website for more information.